CyberSecurityUP/Guide-CEH-Practical-Master/README.md

 - What is user X's IBAN number?
 - Which user X's phone number?
 - What is the password hidden in the .jpeg file?
+- Rogue AP suspect, crack your password using capture.cap
+- Discovery RAT in Network and acess computer to recovery secret.txt
+- Identify IoT Message using capture.cap
+- Identify FQDN of Domain Controller
+- Perform deep scan on the elf and obtain hash of the file with highest entropy value.
+- Find the executable's Entry point (Address)

 --------------------------------------------
 ### **Attacks Vector**